mathieu-fortin/deep-reinforcement-learning/p1_navigation/report.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ### Learning Algorithm
-The deep reinforcement learning algorithm implemted is the Deep Q-Network as described in this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)
+The deep reinforcement learning algorithm implemented is the Deep Q-Network as described in this [paper](https://www.nature.com/articles/nature14236)
 DQN is a special type of Q-learning algorithm it combines traditional Q-learning with deep neural networks.

 Q-Learning agents use a policy to decide which action to chose to interact with an environment.